 Exchange more with your followers

-Create an intimacy with your audience and potential customers by re-pinning, commenting and liking their posts.
+Create intimacy with your audience and potential customers by re-pinning, commenting, and liking their posts.
 Join lots of group boards – collaborative spaces where people pin on a shared theme.
 Here, you can post promotional content and attract followers.

-You can also make your own group board on which your followers can add their own pins – you can invite your followers in the settings page of the board.
+You can also make your own group board on which your followers can add their own pins – you can invite your followers to the settings page of the board.

 The best way to be effective on Pinterest is to dive right in and engage in as many ways as you can find.
 The more present you are, the more attention you will receive.
 And remember, stay in the spirit of inspiration!